UPCOMING EVENTS:

 NEW INFORMATION

-**The Low Volume Roads legislation which the CTHC has been championing for many years has been re-proposed for the 2023-2024 session.
-The latest bill numbers are Senate bill #S1836 and Assembly bill #A2225 for anyone interested in reading the text of the proposed law.
+**The state-wide Low Volume Roads legislation which the CTHC has been championing for many years has not yet been re-proposed for the 2025-2026 session.
+The 2023-2024 bill numbers are Senate bill #S1836 and Assembly bill #A2225 for anyone interested in reading the text of the proposed law.
 We continue to discuss this and other strategies for the upcoming sessions for this important legislation with our partners.
-The bill making an exception to NYS Highway Law and allowing the Town of Lorraine to designate minimum maintenance roads (bill number S6249/A6412) was approved and signed by Governor Hochul with a chapter amendment which is excellent news!
+The bill making an exception to NYS Highway Law and allowing the Town of Lorraine to designate minimum maintenance roads (2023-2024 bill number S6249/A6412) was approved and signed by Governor Hochul with a chapter amendment which is excellent news!
+The Town of Montague has a similar bill in the legislature to allow them to designate minimum maintenance roads (2025-2026 bill number S2018/A3740).

 The Tug Hill Commission has a white paper on the subject for those with questions (found HERE).